-He gave a good presentation and I managed to grab a few words with him afterwards where he gave me some good actionable advice.
+He gave a good presentation and I managed to grab a few words with him afterward where he gave me some good actionable advice.

 Charles is a young SEO from the UK and has a very interesting career to date, which includes running afoul of the authorities when younger hacking.

 Charles’s presentation whilst interesting seems a lot of work for an approach that is always looking to game the system (well Google).
-As such to me it seems more like a churn and burn approach to marketing online.
-I am sure the tactics work as he has been in the industry for some time, but I tend to prefer more lighter coloured hats.
+As such to me, it seems more like churn and burn approach to marketing online.
+I am sure the tactics work as he has been in the industry for some time, but I tend to prefer lighter colored hats.